 Q. What did Churchill think of Scottish and Welsh Devolution?

 A. Many Churchillians tend to believe that Winston Churchill would have opposed the development of separate Scottish and Welsh Parliaments, which they see as spelling the beginning of the end of the United Kingdom.
-"Listserv Winston" engaged in some of this banter in December.
-Professor Paul Addison of the University of Edinburgh and Allen Packwood of the Churchill Archives Centre put the List straight on this matter, proving once again that what is widely believed of Churchill is not always what Churchill believed...
+The Churchill Centre discussion group engaged in some of this banter in December.
+Professor Paul Addison of the University of Edinburgh and Allen Packwood of the Churchill Archives Centre put the discussion straight on this matter, proving once again that what is widely believed of Churchill is not always what Churchill believed…

 A word or two in response to the gentlemen summoning up the ghost of Winston Churchill when attacking Tony Blair’s proposals for Parliaments in Scotland and Wales.
 Churchill himself before 1914 was a supporter of Home Rule for Ireland, Scotland and Wales.
 If his proposals for Irish Home Rule had been implemented before the First World War, the twenty-six counties might still be a part of the United Kingdom today.
 There was so little demand for Scottish and Welsh home rule after 1918 that the question of devolution disappeared for the rest of Churchill’s life, but some of his comments suggest that he continued to favour a federal UK including regional Parliaments in England.